Notorious Belfast prison reinvented as distillery

 After 14 years of relative calm since a 1998 peace deal that ended three decades of tit-for-tat killings between pro-British and Irish nationalist insurgents, Belfast is bidding to break its dependence on handouts from London by boosting tourism.

-In recent months the city opened a 97-million pound ($155 million) museum at the shipyard that built the Titanic and a large new arts centre.
+In recent months the city opened a 97-million pound museum at the shipyard that built the Titanic and a large new arts centre.

 The government has awarded a lease to lottery millionaire Peter Lavery to establish a boutique distillery in a wing of the Victorian prison, a Grade A listed building built in 1845.

-The former bus driver won 10.2 million pounds ($16 million)in 1996 and now heads the Belfast Distillery Company (BDC), a consortium of local businessmen who are pumping 5 million pounds into the project.
+The former bus driver won 10.2 million pounds in 1996 and now heads the Belfast Distillery Company BDC.L, a consortium of local businessmen who are pumping 5 million pounds into the project.

 Lavery last year launched two whiskeys - under the Titanic and Danny Boy brands - which are currently produced for him across the Irish border in Co Louth at the Cooley Distillery.